cobbler/koan/docs/vmware.rst

 - enter your free serial number when requested
 - make sure the VMware service is enabled and started

-Then do some minimal cobbler setup:
+Then do some minimal Cobbler setup:

-- add cobbler profiles and cobbler system records to taste
+- add Cobbler profiles and Cobbler system records to taste
-- cobbler must be set up to be your PXE infrastructure, which it should be doing already hopefully
+- Cobbler must be set up to be your PXE infrastructure, which it should be doing already hopefully
 - "cobbler system add" a new system and specify a mac address in the range of 00:50:56:00:00:00 to 00:50:56:3F:FF:FF (VMWare's allowed range).